SmeckoGeck46/SweetMayhemMod/README.md

 * MSVC v141 - VS 2017 C++ x64/x86 build tools
 * MSVC v140 - VS 2015 C++ build tools (v14.00)

 This will install about 22GB of crap, but once that is done you can open up a command line in the project's directory and run `lime test windows -debug` for debug testing or `lime test windows` for main release testing.
-Once that command finishes (it takes forever even on a higher end PC), you can run FNF from the .exe file under export\release\windows\bin
+Once that command finishes (it takes forever even on a higher end PC), you can run FNF from the .exe file under export\debug\windows\bin for debug builds or export\release\windows\bin for release builds.
+If you don't want to run the game automatically after compiling, use `lime build windows` instead.
-As for Mac, 'lime test macos' should work, if not the internet surely has a guide on how to compile Haxe stuff for Mac.
+As for Mac, `lime test macos` and `lime build macos` should work, if not the internet surely has a guide on how to compile Haxe stuff for Mac.
 ### Additional guides

 - [Command line basics](https://ninjamuffin99.newgrounds.com/news/post/1090480)